 He has repeatedly refused to visit his son and goes months without talking to him on phone.
 My son asked him to terminate his rights a couple months ago so my partner could adopt him, but he refused & then stopped communicating for months.
 What can I do to terminate his rights?

 This is a complex issue and no "one way" to go about accomplishing your goal.
 Also, I would need to get more information before determining what is the "best" way to proceed.
 I suggest you retain an attorney and discuss your options.
-I have seen biological fathers who have no interest in the...Read more »
+I have seen biological fathers who have no...Read more »

 Depending on whether you have a court order in place and what that order says, you can file a motion in court to enforce orders to allow you to communicate or change orders if the current orders are not working.
 If you do not have an order in place, you will need to file a petition to have the...Read more »

 Her mom committed adultry and is hardly ever home always out at the bars and with her boyfriend never did come home to sleep for over a month and only comes home to get ready and put on makeup and gone for the whole night and day after that sometimes several days

 You should consult with an attorney, but unless the mother poses a danger to the child, it's unlikely she would lose custody of the child.
 50/50 custody is most common in the state.
 The adultry probably won't be relevant.

 I'm a 16 year old boy living in the state of Hawaii and am a victim of mental and emotional abuse by my parents.
 My house is such a toxic environment where my dad smokes illegally and will sometimes threaten to harm me if I ever got in his way.
 My mom won't try to stop this behavior and...
 Read more »